cogitovirus/angular-playground/src/assets/reviews/cv-review-deep-work.md

 reading latest news or tech articles or attending meetings during which I had little to say nor cared enough about what was being said.
 As a result, I was not making tangible progress in projects that mattered.
 That were suppose to be the central point of my attention.

-"Shallow work stops you from getting fired, but deep work is what gets you promoted." - CAL NEWPORT
+> "Shallow work stops you from getting fired, but deep work is what gets you promoted."
+> Cal Newport

 Having my initial diagnosis, I then turned to books and articles on the topic of time manegement to find a solution.
 The one that impressed me the most, was Deep Work by Cal Newport.
 Written in a clear and concise fashion, it